conda-forge/jupyterlab-feedstock/README.md

 Feedstock license: BSD 3-Clause

 Summary: An extensible environment for interactive and reproducible computing, based on the Jupyter Notebook and Architecture.
-Currently in beta.

 JupyterLab is the next-generation user interface for Project Jupyter.
 It offers all the familiar building blocks of the classic Jupyter Notebook (notebook, terminal, text editor, file browser, rich outputs, etc.) in a flexible and powerful user inteface.
-Eventually, JupyterLab will replace the classic Jupyter Notebook after JupyterLab reaches 1.0.
+Eventually, JupyterLab will replace the classic Jupyter Notebook.
 JupyterLab can be extended using extensions that are npm packages and use our public APIs.
-You can search for the GitHub topic jupyterlab-extension to find extensions.
+You can search for the GitHub topic or npm keyword `jupyterlab-extension` to find extensions.
 To learn more about extensions, see our user documentation.
-The beta releases are suitable for general usage.
-For JupyterLab extension developers, the extension APIs will continue to evolve until the 1.0 release.
+JupyterLab is suitable for general usage.
+For JupyterLab extension developers, the extension APIs will continue to evolve.

 Current build status